jreisinger/rogueport/README.md

 go install
 ```

-Define ports you need to have open (i.e. you're running services on them), e.g.:
+Define ports you need to have open (i.e. you're running services on them), for
+example:

 ```
 $ cat rogueport.json